 1. Talk to them

-If you’re ready to share your concerns with your partner, my book 21 Important Things To Do If You Suspect Your Partner May Be Cheating is full of practical advice to help you tackle those difficult conversations.
-You can download it right now and start putting your game plan together.
+If you’re ready to share your concerns with your partner, these resources are full of practical advice to help you tackle those difficult conversations.
+You can download them right now and start putting your game plan together.
 Your conversations are likely to go much better if you think carefully about what you want, and how you want to approach your partner, before you bring it up.

 If you don’t feel ready to go there yet, talk with your partner about other meaningful topics.
 When you talk together about things that matter, you will get to know them better and your relationship will grow stronger and deeper.
-Here is one easy way to find questions that will spark good conversations…
+401 Great Discussion Questions For Couples is full of easy ways to spark good conversations.

 2. Notice inconsistencies